sambee1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Files in this folder are for shell expansions and initializations
+The scripts in this directory are for shell inits and expansions